-Most car batteries have 48 amp hours but a more common rating that you’ll want to consider when choosing a battery is the Cold Cranking Amps or “CCA.”
+Most car batteries have 48 amp hours and the range for Common Cranking Amps is about 500-1000 amps for most vehicles batteries.
+The Cold Cranking Amps is better known as “CCA.”
 The amperage of a typical 12-volt car battery is measured in CCA.
 But to make things more complicated there’s also the battery Reserve Capacity (RC).

 It is hard to talk about electronics if you’re not familiar with terms such as amps, volts, and ohms.
 In this article, my goal is to simplify the ins and outs of a car battery and talk about car battery amps.